 6 AM – Jogging at Marikina Sports CENTER

 Jogging is a great and healthy way to start your day.
 And the good news is, unlike other famous jogging paths in Metro Manila, you don’t have to worry about cars running you over or smoke from jeepneys.
 Marikina Sports Center is an enclosed, safe and clean place for people looking to pursue a fit lifestyle.

 8 AM – Breakfast at Rustic Morning

-Rustic Mornings by Isabelo is one of the famous and best all-day breakfast or brunch place in the whole Metro Manila.
-You’ll appreciate how quiet, and romantic the ambiance is.
-It has a rustic and homey vibe, with good food in generous serving.
+Rustic Mornings by Isabelo is one of the famous and best all-day breakfast or brunch place in the whole NCR.
+It is Marikina Where to Eat’s number 1.
+You’ll appreciate how quiet, and romantic the ambience is.
+It has a rustic and homey vibe, with good food in a generous serving.

 10:30 AM – Marikina Shoe Museum

 Since you’re already in the Shoe Capital of the Philippines, it is only right to drop by the Shoe Museum to learn more about shoes, how they are made and to view the shoe collection of Imelda Marcos.
 BONUS: It is just a walk away from Rustic Morning.

 11:30 AM – Drop by Parish of Our Lady of the Abandoned

 Also, a few minutes from the Shoe Museum is the lovely parish of Our Lady of the abandoned.
 You can just drop by, light some candles and take a moment to pray.